 Paddlewheel flow meters can control inexpensive metering pumps.

 Paddlewheel flow meters can be used to start and stop inexpensive, motor-driven fixed feed rate metering pumps without the need for expensive PLCs or other control equipment.
-When the meter has determined that a pre-programmed volume of flow has passed through the system, control circuitry in the meter turns on the chemical pump for a pre-programmed amount of time, usually a few seconds, and then back off again.
+When the meter has determined that a preprogrammed volume of flow has passed through the system, control circuitry in the meter turns on the chemical pump for a pre-programmed amount of time, usually a few seconds, and then back off again.
 Although this method results in an uneven “pulsed” dispersion of chemical in the system, it is simple to install and results in a highly accurate, easy-to-maintain proportional feed system.

 FLOW VERIFICATION

-Paddlewheel sensors are capable of measuring chemical metering pump output rates as low as 1 ounce per minute.
+Paddlewheel sensors are capable of measuring chemical metering pump output rates as low as One ounce per minute.
 When installed on the metering pump, the flow sensor can be used to alert the system operator that an error exists in the system.
 Some metering pumps include electronics that react to the paddlewheel output signal.
 If the metering pump should fail to inject chemical due to a pump malfunction, clogged fitting, exhausted chemical container, etc., an alarm output is triggered.

 FLOW RATE AND RANGE ALARMS

 When a system’s flow rate is critical, a paddlewheel flow meter can be used to alert the system operator if the rate increases or decreases out of a programmed range.
-The electronic display can be programmed with a high and low rate amount which will trigger an alarm output signal if reached.
+The electronic display can be programmed with high and low rate parameters which will trigger an alarm output signal if reached.
 The alarm can automatically reset or latch.
 Trigger and release values can be set, with hysteresis, which will eliminate “flickering” that can occur when the flow rate is at the alarm value.

 INSTALLATION REQUIREMENTS